solliancenet/azure-machine-learning-quickstarts/aml-visual-interface/quickstart-2.1/README.md

 ## Before you begin

-Download the training data file [nyc-taxi-sample-data.csv](https://quickstartsws9073123377.blob.core.windows.net/azureml-blobstore-0d1c4218-a5f9-418b-bf55-902b65277b85/quickstarts/nyc-taxi-data/nyc-taxi-sample-data.csv) on your local disk.
+- Download the training data file [nyc-taxi-sample-data.csv](https://quickstartsws9073123377.blob.core.windows.net/azureml-blobstore-0d1c4218-a5f9-418b-bf55-902b65277b85/quickstarts/nyc-taxi-data/nyc-taxi-sample-data.csv) on your local disk.
+- Confirm that you have setup the prerequisites from: [quickstart-2.0](../quickstart-2.0)

 ## Step 1: Navigate to Visual Interface in Azure Portal